-'The Spirit is the freedom of God permeating, animating, quickening, incorporating, affiliating, engrafting, consummating the creature out of love.
+The Spirit is the freedom of God permeating, animating, quickening, incorporating, affiliating, engrafting, consummating the creature out of love.
 The movements of the Spirit of God cannot be controlled, domesticated, or regulated, but the presence of the Spirit can clearly be observed where there is koinônia [communion in Jesus' love] (page 299).

-The Wonder of God : God-Word-Spirit
+Trinity : God-Word-Spirit